 Mother's Day interview questions for kids and teens - This cute printable is great for preschool children or older kids in school or at home.
 Can be done by mom or dad or a teacher.
 Awesome, fun questions to spark conversation and laughs.

 Way back in 2013, I started Mother's Day notebooks for each of my kids.
 I asked my husband to interview them and write down their answers exactly and I keep them in notebooks with all the pictures they've drawn of me and all of the special little "I love my mom" cards they give me.
 These two notebooks are among my treasured possessions.

-I printed out 6 for each girl when we first started, so I ran out after last year.
+I downloaded a Mother's Day interview PDF and printed out 6 for each girl when we first started, but I eventually ran out.

 When Mother's Day rolled around in 2019, I went looking for the PDF and couldn't find it on my computer and couldn't find it on the internet.
 There were lots of pins of the interview sheet, but they were all spammy sites and the PDF was exactly nowhere to be found.